vuw-research-computing/raapoi-docs/docs/vscode_on_raapoi.md

     }
     ```

-Step 7.
-To close VSCode session.

-Go to `File` > `Close Remote Connection`

 !!!
 Tip
     The instructions above assume that the node amd01n01 is up and has sufficient resources available.
 There may be times when this is not the case and you need to adapt these steps to access cpus on a different node.
-As a workaround you'll need to modify steps 4 and 5 to point towards a different node.
-If you do, you should make a note to revert these changes to utilise amd01n01 once it is available again.
+As a workaround you'll need to modify steps 5 and 6 to point towards a different node.